naziks/spa-router/README.md

 ```

 ### Routes
-There is two types of routes:
+There are two types of routes:

 __Static__ - /home
 __Dynamic__ - /page/:id